 The Board is responsible for the initial appointment of external auditor.
 Shareholders then approve the appointment at Singtel's AGM.
 The external auditor holds office until its removal or resignation.
-The AC assesses the external auditor based on factors such as the performance and quality of its audit and the independence of the auditor, and recommends its appointment to the Board.
-Pursuant to the requirements of the SGX, an audit partner may only be in charge of a maximum of five consecutive annual audits and may then return after two years.
-Deloitte & Touche LLP has met this requirement, and the current Deloitte & Touche LLP audit partner for Singtel took over from the previous audit partner with effect from 29 July 2016.
-Singtel has complied with Rules 712 and 715 of the Listing Manual issued by SGX in relation to the appointment of its auditor.
+The AC assesses the external auditor based on factors such as the performance and quality of its audit and the independence and objectivity of the auditor, and recommends its appointment to the Board.